research research research-lab cancer-center s true

 Genetic modeling of human testicular cancers

-Testicular cancer is the most common malignancy that hits juvenile and young-adult males of 15-35 years old.
-The vast majority of various subtypes of testicular cancer is the Type II germ cell tumor, which derives from PGCs.
-Most pathologically diagnosed invasive testicular cancers are associated with adjacent Germ Cell Neoplasia In Situ (GCNIS), which consist of morphologically atypical PGC-like cells harboring chromosome 12p amplification in practically all cases and are believed to be precursor lesions of the invasive carcinoma.
-Testicular cancers uniquely lack genetic mutations commonly found in many other types of adult cancers, and instead they often harbor a specific set of mutations such as heterozygous gain-of-function. c-KIT, and genome-wide association studies have repeatedly suggested the involvement of the pro-apoptotic gene BAK1 in testicular carcinogenesis.
-Genes locating in chromosome 12p, such as the pluripotency gene NANOG, are also candidates of the driver genes.
+Testicular cancer is the most common malignancy that affects juvenile and young-adult males at 15-35 years old.
+The vast majority of testicular cancer is the Type II germ cell tumor, which arise from PGCs, and about 50% of them are seminomas and the others are non-seminomas such as embryonal carcinomas.
+Most cases of invasive testicular cancers harbor chromosome (chr) 12p amplification and are associated with Germ Cell Neoplasia In Situ (GCNIS), which consist of cells resembling PGCs and lacking chr12p amplification.
+Testicular cancer is known for its very strong familial predisposition.
+Whereas testicular cancers lack genetic mutations commonly found in many other types of adult cancers, they often harbor gain-of-function c-KIT mutations or focal amplification of the gDNA region including the wild type c-KIT gene.
+Genome-wide association studies have repeatedly suggested the involvement of the pro-apoptotic gene BAK1 in testicular carcinogenesis.
+However, the mechanisms by which c-KIT, BAK1, and/or chr12p amplification contribute to testicular carcinogenesis and progression still remain largely unknown due to the lack of adequate experimental models.
+The genetic basis of the familial predisposition of testicular cancer is also poorly understood.

 Molecular Profiling Lab